FuelLabs/forc.pub/README.md

 ### Dependencies and Tools

-Sway Playground is built in Rust and TypeScript.
+`forc.pub` is built in Rust and TypeScript.
 To begin, install the Rust toolchain following instructions at <https://www.rust-lang.org/tools/install>.
 Then configure your Rust toolchain to use Rust `stable`:

 ```sh
 rustup default stable